Winter Wonderland – Round up

 It is a double border that will hide all the yarn ends.

 If you don‘t like double borders you can of course chose another variant.
 In connection with the border of my Geometrics blanket, I recently wrote how I feel about it.
-I don’t want to repeat myself here now, only so much: I love it!
-A double border is a great finish and worth the effort.
+I don’t want to repeat myself here now, only so much: I love double borders!
+They are a great finish for a blanket and absolutely worth the effort.
 At least in my opinion.

 If you follow my colour way I would advise that you use red for the slip stitch round!
 If you have the same problems as I had, I’d suggest that you use Grey or Graphite but not Silver or White.
 But keep in mind that Grey and Graphite will be hardly visible on the top and bottom sides.